heilcheng/medexplain-evals/CONTRIBUTING.md

 - Translating documentation

 #### 🔬 Research Contributions
-Contribute to the scientific validity of MEQ-Bench:
+Contribute to the scientific validity of MedExplain-Evals:
 - New evaluation metrics or methodologies
 - Validation studies with human experts
 - Dataset improvements or additions